thoughtbot/geocoding-on-rails/book/improving_application_performance/speed_up_proximity_queries_with_postgis.md

 ### What is PostGIS?

 [PostGIS][postgis] is a powerful spatial database extender for PostgreSQL.
-Like PostgreSQL, it is free and open source.
+Like PostgreSQL, it is free and open-source.
 Adding PostGIS to your database enables persistence of geographic data and makes it possible to retrieve the data with spatial queries using PostGIS functions.
 While an exhaustive discussion of PostGIS is outside the scope of this book, its utility as a tool